crystal-bit/defending-todot/readme.md

 To avoid issues when multiple contributors are working on the same project across various file systems and operating systems.
 See more details [here](https://github.com/crystal-bit/godot-game-template#lower-case-letters-only).

+### Node names

+Use `CamelCase` style for node names.
+This is the default style used in Godot and, moreover, it's easier to reference node names which don't have dash symbol or whitespaces in their name (see [this comment](https://github.com/crystal-bit/hacktoberfest-2020/pull/21#issuecomment-703162481))

 ### Code style

 There are no strict requirements on code style, but try to be consistent with the code that you'll find.